Reviewer2: Optimizing Review Generation Through Prompt Generation: Reviewer2 for Review Generation

 Figure~\ref{fig:reviewer2}(a) illustrates how we train the two stages of \textsc{Reviewer2}.
 For the first stage, we fine-tune an LLM to produce a set of aspect prompts $x^1,...x^k$ for paper $p$ that cover the aspects that a reviewer may comment on for this paper.
 For the second stage of \textsc{Reviewer2}, we fine-tune another LLM to produce a review $y$ for paper $p$ that addresses aspect $x$.
 When generating a review for a new paper $p'$, we first query $M_p$ for an aspect prompt $x$.
 We then query $M_r$ to produce a review $y$ for the generated aspect prompt.
 This inference process is depicted in Figure~\ref{fig:reviewer2}(b).
 We will provide evidence that this two-stage pipeline not only provides explicit control of aspect coverage, it also avoids a type of regression-to-the-mean~\cite{rtm} that makes single-stage pipelines produce generic reviews with little specificity.

 An illustrative example is shown in Figure~\ref{fig:prompt_illustration} which contains three reviews, $\{y_i^1, y_i^2, y_i^3\}$, for paper $p_i$.
 All three reviews comment on either or both theoretical and empirical justifications, representing the general aspects.
 However, the reviews provide different suggestions for improvement, which are considered as specific parts.
 We find that a single-stage pipeline that is trained without aspect prompts tends to only generate the general components of the review, as illustrated in Figure~\ref{fig:prompt_illustration}(b), since such "mean reviews" align closely with all three reviews.
 On the other hand, by adding aspect prompts $\{x_i^1, x_i^2, x_i^3\}$ derived from the paper, the augmentation diversifies the aspects that are addressed, aligning it more effectively with the variability seen in the human reviews.
 Note that the prompt space now better captures the variability between reviewers, which reduces the noise when mapping to generated reviews.
 This reduction in noise enables the generation of more specific reviews, $\hat{y}_i$, during inference as shown in Figure~\ref{fig:prompt_illustration}(c).
+The geometric intuition behind our illustration is detailed in Appendix~\ref{app:illustration}.

-To enable efficient long context fine-tuning and inference, we adapt $\mathrm{LoRA}^+$ and $\mathrm{S}^2$-Attn from \citet{chen2023longlora}.
+To enable efficient long context fine-tuning and inference, we adapt $\mathrm{LoRA}^+$ and $\mathrm{S}^2$-Attn from \citet{chen2023longlora}. $\mathrm{LoRA}^+$ extends on top of LoRA~\cite{hu2021lora} by making the embedding and normalization layers trainable, and $\mathrm{S}^2$-Attn groups input tokens to address the quadratic complexity of self-attention.